AlanMet/MCP---Weather-tutorial/README.md

 # 🌦️ MCP Weather Client/Server (Learning Project)

 This project is a hands-on example to understand the **Model Context Protocol (MCP)**.
-It connects a custom weather tool server to a command-line client using a **local LLM (via Ollama)** for AI-driven, multi-step tool usage.
+It was modified from the tutorial to use to connect a custom weather tool server to a command-line client using a **local LLM (via Ollama)** for AI-driven, multi-step tool usage.
 Users input natural language queries, and the LLM dynamically decides which weather tools to use.

 Inspired by Anthropic’s MCP quickstart tutorial — adapted for local LLM setups.